 - sore, red or itchy eyes

 If these problems occur, they usually begin soon after the shot and last 1 or 2 days.

-- Young children who get inactivated flu vaccine and pneumococcal vaccine (PCV13) at the same time may be at increased risk for seizures caused by fever.
+- Young children who get the flu shot along with pneumococcal vaccine (PCV13) and/or DTaP vaccine at the same time might be slightly more likely to have a seizure caused by fever.
 Ask your doctor for more information.
 Tell your doctor if a child who is getting flu vaccine has ever had a seizure.